Neha/designsystem101/README.md

 - Why to/not to use available Design System?
 - How to Start?
 - How to define the scope of the Design System.
-- Roles in Design System:
+- KRA's of UX,UI,BA,UX Writer,QA in Design System.
-  - Designer(s)
-  - Developer(s)
-  - UX writer(s)
-  - Tester(s)
-- Pre Design System guide
+- Pre Design System guide for the team
-    - Designer Guide

-  - Developer Guide

 - Post Design system
      - Releases
      - Maintaince, CR